eukhlg/docker-ocserv/README.md

 ### Running examples

-Start an instance out of the box with username `test` and password `test`
+Start an instance out of the box with username `test` and random password.

 ```bash
 docker run \